thekenapatel/keepme/README.md

-# 📝 KeepMe – Google Keep Clone
+# 📝 KeepMe – A Modern Google Keep Clone

-A beautiful, responsive, and full-featured note-taking web app built with **React**, **Firebase**, and **Material UI**.
-Includes Google Sign-In, real-time sync, dark/light modes, and more.
+A beautiful, cloud-powered note app with real-time updates, secure login, and a clean UI — crafted using React, Material UI, and Firebase.

 ---